383Project/engineering-code-of-conduct/ai/prompts.md

 Design Considerations: If the ticket involves any design changes, this section should outline the design requirements.
 Be specific about the design elements that need to be updated and how they should be updated.

-Please produce a Jira ticket using the guidelines provided above based on the following brief: [insert your own brief here].
+Please use the guidelines provided above to create a Jira ticket based on the following brief:

+Brief:

+[WRITE YOUR BRIEF HERE]

+Additional Information:

+[PUT YOUR OWN BULLET POINTS HERE]

 ---